 LACODAM Research team

-Ubiquitous data collection is providing our society with tremendous volumes of data about human, environmental and industrial activity.
-These ever increasing volumes of collected data hold the keys to new discoveries, both in the industrial and scientific domains.
-However, those keys will only be accessible to those who can make sense of such data.
-Making sense of data is a hard problem, requiring a good understanding of the data at hand, of the many data analysis tools and methods, and a good capacity to infer knowledge from the results of such tools.
-Such skills have been grouped under the umbrella term “Data Science” and lots of efforts are being done on education and research in this area.
-“Data Scientist” is currently the most sought after job in the US, as the demand far exceeds the number of competent professionals.
-Nowadays, the main problem of data science is that despite considerable improvements, it is still mostly a “manual” process: current data analysis tools still require an important human effort and know-how, making data analysis a lengthy, partial and error-prone process.
+Data collection is ubiquitous nowadays and it is providing our society with tremendous volumes of knowledge about human, environmental and, industrial activity.
+This ever-increasing quantity of data holds the keys to new discoveries, both in industrial and scientific domains.
+However, those keys will only be accessible to those who can make sense out of such data.
+Making sense out of data is a hard problem.
+It requires a good understanding of the data at hand, proficiency with the available analysis tools and methods, and good deductive skills.
+All these skills have been grouped under the umbrella term “Data Science” and universities have put a lot of effort in producing professionals in this field.
+“Data Scientist” is currently the most sought-after job in the USA, as the demand far exceeds the number of competent professionals.
+Despite its boom, data science is still mostly a “manual” process: current data analysis tools still require a significant amount of human effort and know-how.
+This makes data analysis a lengthy and error-prone process.
 This is true even for data science experts, and current approaches are mostly out of reach of non-specialists.

-The objective of the Lacodam team is to considerably facilitate the process of making sense from large quantities of data, either to derive new knowledge or for making better decisions.
-Nowadays, this process is mostly manual, and relies on the analyst’s understanding of the domain, of the data at hand and of a plethora of complex computational tools.
-We envision a novel generation of data analysis and decision support tools that require significantly less tedious human work, relying only on few interactions with high added value.
-The solutions we foresee requires to bridge data mining techniques with artificial intelligence (AI) approaches, both to take knowledge into account in a principled way, and to introduce automated reasoning techniques in knowledge discovery workflows.
+The objective of the LACODAM team is to facilitate the process of making sense out of large amounts of data.
+This can serve the purpose of deriving knowledge and insights for better decision-making.
+Since data science in its current state involves lots of human intervention, we envision a novel generation of data analysis and decision support tools that require significantly less tedious human work.
+Such solutions will rely only on a few interactions between the user and the system with high added value.
+We foresee solutions that bridge data mining techniques with artificial intelligence (AI) approaches, in order to integrate existing automated reasoning techniques in knowledge discovery workflows.
 Such solutions can be seen as “second order” AI tasks: they exploit AI techniques (for example, planning) in order to pilot more classical AI tasks such as data mining and decision support.